 Data & maps

-Hudson Valley regional context map overlayed with assessment areas
+Hudson Valley regional context map overlaid with assessment areas

 Regional context map courtesy of the previous assessment – pair these overlays with the biosolids snapshots below to see how counties stack up.

-• Use the biosolids flow snapshots to inform routing decisions so that cost + emissions are visible before partners commit.
+• Use biosolids snapshots to compare routes before partners commit.

 Decision-grade (not perfect)